nlebedevinc/web-errors/README.md

 ## Error interfaces for BFF and Frontend applications

-That repository contain basic TypeScript error interfaces, that should be used on communication level between Backend Services and BFF layer and BFF layer and Frontend Application
+That repository contain basic TypeScript error interfaces, that should be used on communication level between Backend Services and client layer of Frontend Application

 ### Motivation